Terry Jones (pastor): Dearborn, Michigan

 On April 29, Jones led a rally at the Dearborn City Hall, designated as a free speech zone.
 Riot police were called out to control counter protesters.

 Jones led a rally at City Hall and then planned to speak at the annual Arab Festival on June 18, 2011, but on his way there he was blocked by protesters, six of whom were arrested.
 Police said they did not have enough officers present to maintain safety.

 On April 7, 2012, Jones led a protest in front of the Islamic Center of America in Dearborn, speaking about Islam and free speech.
 The mosque was placed on lock down.
 Thirty police cars were there to block traffic and prevent a counter protest.

 Jones returned to Dearborn in October 2012 and led a small protest against alleged "Muslim bullying of non-Muslims" outside Edsel Ford High School.
 School officials denied there was a problem.

 Obama effigy

 In 2012, Jones hanged an effigy of Barack Obama in the front yard of the Dove World Outreach Center.
 Another effigy of Barack Obama was burned along with an effigy of Bill Clinton in January 2013.

 Innocence of Muslims film

 In September 2012, Terry Jones was involved in the promotion of a movie vilifying Islam, titled Innocence of Muslims.
 The movie led to protests in Egypt, Yemen, Tunisia and Libya.
 In Cairo, protesters breached the wall of the U.S. Embassy and burned the flag.
 The U.S. consulate in Benghazi, Libya, was largely burnt and looted, and resulted in the death of the U.S. Ambassador; J. Christopher Stevens and three other American citizens.
 Jones screened the film for his followers on September 11, 2012, a day he dubbed, "International Judge Mohammad Day".

+Later the same year, he partnered with Pakistani filmmaker Imran Firasat in promoting his Islam-critical documentary The Innocent Prophet.